michael-wall/job-scheduler/README.md

 ## UpdateObjectEntriesDispatchTaskExecutor Configuration ##
 - Create an Object Definition with Scope set to Company and set an ERC on the Object Definition e.g. STUDENT.
 - Create an Object Definition with Scope set to Site and set an ERC on the Object Definition e.g. DOCUMENT.
-- Add 2 Fields of Type Text to each Object Definition (e.g. name and uuid), note the fieldNames and Publish each Object Definition.
+- Add 2 Fields of Type Text to each Object Definition (e.g. name and uuid), note the field names and Publish each Object Definition.
 - Create some Object Records for the Company Scoped Object Definition.
 - Create some Object Records in a chosen Site for the Site Scoped Object Definition and note the Site Id of the Site.
 - Build and deploy the custom OSGi module.